Asthma is a condition that leads to narrowing of the airways of the lungs. Symptoms include wheeze, cough and difficulty breathing.

 - common asthma triggers are colds (viruses), exercise, dust, pollens and cigarette smoke

 Asthma is a common breathing condition.
 It affects the small and medium-sized airways (bronchi) in the lungs.

 In asthma, your child's airways are inflamed and there is:

 - an increase in mucus or phlegm

-These changes cause narrowing of the airways.
+These changes cause narrowing of your child's airways.
 This leads to wheezing, cough and difficulty with breathing.

-Wheezing is a musical, whistling sound with breathing, usually as you breathe out.
-It comes from the chest – not the nose or throat.
+Wheezing is a musical, whistly sound that children make, usually when breathing out.
+It can also happen when they breathe in.
+The sound comes from the chest, not from the nose or throat.

 Why do some children have asthma?

 One in 4 children in New Zealand will have asthma at some time during childhood.

 It is not clear why some children have asthma when others do not.